ML Tax Law |

 Tax residents who are each other’s fiscal partner must file a joint tax return.
 This allows you to, for example, allocate your joint income to each other in the most tax advantageous way.

 Non-residents generally do not have a fiscal partner and must file separate tax returns.
-However, if you and your partner meet the requirements to be considered “qualifying non-resident taxpayers,” you qualify as each other’s fiscal partner.
-In this case, you can file a joint tax return.
+However, if you and your partner meet the requirements to be considered “qualifying non-resident taxpayers,” you automatically qualify as each other’s fiscal partner.
+In this case, you must file a joint tax return.

 Do you live in an EU country, Liechtenstein, Norway, Iceland, Switzerland, or on Bonaire, St. Eustatius, or Saba?
 And do you pay Dutch wage or income tax on at least 90% of your worldwide income?
 If yes, you are automatically a qualifying non-resident taxpayer.
 As a qualifying non-resident taxpayer, you can enjoy the same deductions and tax credits as regular Dutch tax residents.